Wills

 Some common mistakes people make when making wills without legal supervision are:

-• not listing all the money and property available.
-This means that when you die some property has to be dealt with under the rules that apply when there is no will, the rules of intestacy
+not listing all their money and property.
+Property that isn't listed will be dealt with under the rules that apply when there is no will, the rules of intestacy

 Will-writing services are available in books and online.
 However, these are not regulated by the Law Society of Scotland so there are few safeguards if things go wrong.